 Having all materials and instruments ready

 Participating in class during rehearsals.
-(Students REHEARSE assigned music they have PRACTICED at home).
+(Students REHEARSE in class the assigned music they are given to PRACTICE at home).

 · Observation (Student progress will be monitored daily).

 · Final exam (Spring Concert Attendance-Mandatory unless excused by a parent)